Job Hunting Tips

 10 Commonly Asked Questions

-You should practice answers to these commonly asked questions.
+You should practice answers to these commonly asked questions in a job interview.
 This will help you to answer questions without stumbling over your words.

 - Why did you leave your last job?